tinakiedaisch/bait_design_from_orthologs/README.md

 ---
 ## 10. Splitting Exons

 With this python script the exons will be splitted according to the '@' signs in the alignments.
+Therefor the mask sequence must be the last sequences in the alignment.

 ```python
 import os, sys, glob, re